Choosing a school

 The Education Counts website also has a link to each school’s Education Review Office (ERO) report.
 ERO is the government office that assesses the performance of schools.
 It assesses every school in New Zealand at least once every three years and publishes its reports online.

 Schools in New Zealand also have their own websites.
-You should visit school websites to find out about:
+Visit school websites to find out about:

 - food options, eg whether they have a cafeteria